toshitorihara/Deep-Learning-Challenge/README.md

 ### Step 2: Compile, Train, and Evaluate the Model
 Using TensorFlow, design a neural network, or deep learning model, to create a binary classification model that can predict if an Alphabet Soup–funded organization will be successful based on the features in the dataset.
 Consider how many inputs there are before determining the number of neurons and layers in your model.
 Once completed, compile, train, and evaluate the binary classification model to calculate the model’s loss and accuracy.

-1. Continue using the jupter notebook where you’ve already performed the preprocessing steps from Step 1.
+1. Continue using the jupter notebook which already performed the preprocessing steps from Step 1.
 2. Create a neural network model by assigning the number of input features and nodes for each layer using Tensorflow Keras.
 3. Create the first hidden layer and choose an appropriate activation function.
 4. If necessary, add a second hidden layer with an appropriate activation function.